saiho/future-foods-raspberry/README.md

 Note 2, be extra careful when editing `010_pi-nopasswd`.
 Any syntax error or wrong character will cause the file to be corrupted and it will not be possible to login as root.

-## Overlay FS
+## Enable OverlayFS

-It is very much recommended to enable Overlay FS to prevent damaging the SD card due to continuos writes or corrupting the file system due to sudden loss of power.
+As explained in [Partitions and OverlayFS](#partitions-and-overlay-fs), it is recommended to enable OverlayFS to protect the SD Card and reduce the risk of file system corruption.

-Run `sudo raspi-config` and activate: Performance / Overlay FS.
+Run in the Raspberry `sudo raspi-config` and activate: Performance / Overlay FS.
+The first time it will install the necessary APT packages.
+Reboot.

-From now on, any change in the root file system will be lost after reboot.
-To make permanent system changes, like installing or upgrading packages, you need to disable the Overlay FS first and reboot.

-Changes inside `/app` are permanent across reboots.
-There is no need of disabling the Overlay FS, that's why the code is installed there.
+The default configuration makes `/app` also overlaid, which we don't want, because we want it to be writable on-demand.
+This cannot be changed with `raspi-config`, so second step is to deactivate OverlayFS with `raspi-config` and reboot again.

+Third step, run in the Raspberry `sudo echo overlayroot=tmpfs:recurse=0 > /etc/overlayroot.local.conf`.
+This activates OverlayFS only in the root partition (non recursively).

+Do some cleaning (delete bash history, cached files, logs…) before doing the final reboot.
+After rebooting the root partition will be "frozen", since OverlayFS will be active and changes in the root partition will be volatile.

+Reboot.
+After rebooting check with `mount` that `/app` has normal mount options and it is not overlaid.

+You can find how much memory takes the OverlayFS by running `sudo du -hs /media/root-rw/overlay/*`.

+### How to disable OverlayFS

+There are two ways of making permanent system changes when OverlayFS is active:

+1. Execute `mount -o remount,rw /media/root-ro`, make the changes under `/media/root-ro/`, and then `mount -o remount,ro /media/root-ro/`.
+If the files updated in `/media/root-ro/` have been also modified in `/` and stay in memory, you won't see the changes made in `/media/root-ro/` propagated to `/` immediately.
+2. Execute `overlayroot-chroot` and make the changes.
+If after exiting, the changes are not visible, run `mount -o remount /` to synchronize.

+To disable OverlayFS, using one of the two methods described, comment with `#` the only line of `/etc/overlayroot.local.conf` and reboot.

+To re-enable just remove the comment character `#` and reboot.

 ## Starting and stoping the service on demand